vetheve/Daily_Progress_Journal/February_2023.md

   }
 });
 ````
->But I still no idea why the solution given by Codecademy does not work.
+>But I still need to figure out why the solution given by Codecademy does not work.

 **Happy reporting !**